-No one wants to feel like an impostor at work.
-But the truth is, impostor syndrome is a real thing.
-If you’ve ever felt like you don’t belong or you don’t deserve your job, know that you aren’t alone.
+No one wants to feel like an imposter at work.
+But the truth is, imposter syndrome is a real thing.
+If you’ve ever felt like you don’t belong or you don’t deserve your job, know that you’re not alone.

-Impostor syndrome is a sense of self-doubt related to work accomplishments.
-You might feel like an impostor because you don’t think you deserve your job.
-Oftentimes, impostor syndrome makes you feel like you’re duping your coworkers into thinking you’re good at your job.
+Imposter syndrome is a sense of self-doubt related to work accomplishments.
+You might have feelings of phoniness and think you don’t deserve your job.
+Oftentimes, imposter syndrome makes you feel like you’re tricking your coworkers into thinking you’re good at your job.

 Other symptoms include:

-Everyone experiences impostor syndrome slightly differently, but common characteristics include:
+Everyone experiences imposter syndrome slightly differently, but common characteristics include:

 Crediting external factors—like luck—for your success